Co-authored article with Myra Chandler Sampson

 Regular readers of this blog are all too familiar with the frequency of posts on the hot topic of black Confederates.
 It is safe to say that the largest number of posts on this blog have been devoted to the subject and collectively constitute what I hope is a helpful resource for those who are trying to wade through the morass that defines this divisive topic and public debate.
 With so much attention focused on this subject it may be difficult for readers to know where to begin.
-This page is meant to serve as a road map to help readers to better understand the evolution of my own thought about this subject as well as advice on where to go for credible information as well as what to avoid.
+This page is meant to serve as a road map to help readers to better understand the evolution of my own thought about this subject and offer advice on where to go for credible information.
 I should point out that my writing on this subject is not meant or intended as an authoritative or final word on the subject.
 I’ve used this blog to ask questions and to offer some of my own ideas about various aspects of the subject and on how others have approached the subject.

 You will find a wide range of posts on this issue, but all of them revolve around a basic assumption that this subject is part of a broader discussion of slavery and race relations during the Civil War.
 Most of the posts on this site can be found under a category heading, titled, “black Confederates.”
 [Keep in mind that you are reading them in the reverse order in which they were published.]
 I suggest that you begin with my two earliest posts on the subject in which I begin to sketch out my own interest in the subject in response to the publication of Bruce Levine’s book, Confederate Emancipation [Part 1 and Part 2 and here].
 One of the biggest problems is the lack of any consensus on language and how to describe the presence of free and enslaved blacks in Confederate armies.
 In my view we must begin by assuming that blacks were not soldiers based both on the refusal on the part of the Confederate government as well as the almost complete lack of wartime evidence (enlistment papers/muster rolls, etc.)